Introduction

 - ISO-27001 / ISO-27002

-Applications with sensitive information are highly recommended to follow these standards.
 ISO-27001 contains the Information Security Management System (ISMS) specification.
 ISO-27002 describes the controls that can be implemented in accordance with the ISO-27001 standard.
-Compliance with the ISO-27001 standard shows your customers that your organization is serious about information security and implements the best practices for protecting information. - ISO-27017
+Compliance with the ISO-27001 standard shows your customers that your organisation is serious about information security and implements the best practices for protecting information. - ISO-27017

 This is an extension to ISO-27001 that includes clauses related to information security in the context of the cloud.
 Compliance with ISO-27017 should be considered alongside ISO-27001. - ISO-27018